 SSDI generally does not have income or asset limits, so it generally doesn't matter whether you're married, separated or divorced.
 But you have to have been working and paid payroll taxes for 5 out of the last 10 years before you became disabled to technically qualify for SSDI.

 In any legal malpractice case the primary issues are: (1) whether your attorney breached the standard of care or in other words, did something (or failed to do something) that an attorney in a similar situation would have done; and (2) whether your attorney’s error is a proximate cause of your...Read more »

 While applying for SSI/SSDI, I asked my old psychotherapist to send in a copy of my "diagnosis"/"medical records".
 Later, I received a bill.
 It seemed really, really high, so I checked the laws (I saw her in VA, I now live in MI, she now works in IA).
-All of them say that she can bill me for "the...
+All of them say that she...
 Read more »

 We want to get married very much.
 My fiancee is from Iowa.
 I'm currently in Georgia for test.
 Lawyer says I should stay here in the va hospital it will lookgood for his disability.
 I'm from chicago hthe va flew down to geroga to get specialist on my back.
 Can we move the hearing up.
-We want to get...
+We...
 Read more »

 If you have an attorney you should follow his advice.
 However, marriage does not affect the receipt of Social Security Disability but only the receipt of SSI or welfare disability.

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.